 These properties range from apartments, townhouses, houses, hostel beds and hotel rooms.

-As for the traveller, they were no longer restricted to either hotel or hostel for they’re accommodation.
-Now they could choose a townhouse, apartment or something unusual like a farmhouse.
+As for the traveller, they were no longer restricted to either hotel or hostel for their accommodation.
+Now they can choose a townhouse, apartment or something unusual like a farmhouse.

-The reason for the strict verification is that the hosts renting out their property to you, want to be sure that you are who you say you are.
+The reason for the strict verification is that the hosts renting out their property, want to be sure that you are who you say you are.

 Check The Location

 This is a pretty obvious one, like a hotel there is nothing worse than been in the middle of nowhere or even in a questionable area where you don’t feel safe.